-An interpretation of our findings is that the macro-level effects are large enough to be consistent with the findings of Gutiérrez and Philippon (2016) and Eekhout and De Loecker (2017), a claim we explore through calibration of a simple Bertrand pricing model to the rise in profit weights depicted in Figure 1.
+This paper explores the empirical implications of taking the common ownership hypothesis seriously; we take a bird's-eye view of the economy at large to the end of measuring the economic significance and patterns of common ownership.2 We focus directly on the firm's objective function rather than imposing market definitions or specific forms of competition that are sure to vary across industries.
+An interpretation of our findings is that if firms behave as the theory predicts, the macro-level effects are potentially very large, a claim we explore through the calibration of a simple Bertrand pricing model to the rise in profit weights depicted in Figure 1.
 Of course, this raises more questions for additional research.
-In particular, how should we go about testing whether these patterns of common ownership do in fact translate to distortions in firm behavior, e.g. higher prices?
-In related research we take this question up in the context of a specific market - the ready-to-eat cereal industry - and build on prior work on conduct testing in industrial organization (Backus et al., 2018a).
-In contrast, this paper takes a bird's-eye view of the economy at large, to the end of measuring the economic significance and patterns of common ownership in a structurally consistent way, exploring the empirical implications of taking the common ownership hypothesis seriously.1
+In particular, how should we go about testing whether these patterns of common ownership do in fact translate into firm behavior, e.g. higher prices?
+In related research we take this question up in the context of a specific market - the ready-to-eat cereal industry - and revisit prior work on conduct testing in industrial organization (Backus et al., 2018a).
+The focus of this paper is not testing.
+However, we do show that while the markups implied by our calibrated example are comparable in magnitude to the rise in markups depicted by Eekhout et al. (2018), the timing is wrong: the hypothesis that common ownership is consistent with those markets fails on simple Granger causality Granger (1969).
+In other words, it would imply the the effect precedes the cause.